Welcome to St. Luke and St. Bernardine Parish!

 Parish Structure Rationale

-campus provides a large gathering space which can be used to enhance and expand ministry and outreach.
+• Uniting as one parish allows the two communities to bring together ministerial leadership and stewardship for administration, facilities, and most importantly, evangelization.
+The St. Bernardine campus provides a large gathering space which can be used to enhance and expand ministry and outreach.

 • Moving forward with two campuses addresses concerns about demographic differences as well as the psychological barrier posed by the 290 Expressway.

-• The demographic differences between the two current parishes may provide strong enough
+• The demographic differences between the two current parishes may provide strong enough reason to continue both sites permanently.

-• A future review vs. immediate review allows the space for the communities to unite as one
+• A future review vs. immediate review allows the space for the communities to unite as one parish and then take a fresh look at the two campuses in the future.

 5 Phases of Renew My Church grouping process based on lessons from other dioceses and